-- 1. Like all students, student-athletes must schedule meetings with their primary advisors first for course recommendations. - 2.
+- 1. Like all students, student-athletes must schedule meetings with their primary advisors first for course recommendations and their ALT PIN. - 2.
 After meeting with a primary advisor, a student-athlete should visit an athletic advisor for help with building a schedule that offers maximum flexibility for varsity practice and travel. - 3.
-At this point the student-athlete should return to the primary advisor for approval of this schedule and receive an Alternate PIN. - 4.
-Student-athletes should then check their student accounts to identify and remove holds that would prevent registration (e.g. balance of \$200 or greater, immunizations, etc.). - 5.
+Student-athletes should then check their student accounts to identify and remove holds that would prevent registration (e.g. balance of \$200 or greater, immunizations, etc.). - 4.
 Student-athletes should register on their scheduled day and at the scheduled time.
-If a conflict presents itself (such as a course, athletic travel, or practice), the student-athlete should visit an athletic advisor the week before to determine a solution.
+If a conflict presents itself (such as a course, athletic travel, or practice), the student-athlete should visit an athletic advisor the week before to determine a solution. - 5.
+Only student-athletes and managers receiving Department of Athletics Book Scholarships may receive books from the Athletic Advising Office.